jayoung/genomicSeq_callSNPs/README.md

 (insertions, deletions, copy number variation, translocations, inversions)

-Various other algorithms can do this
+Various other algorithms can do this - we'll want to run several, probably.